T

 +

-The best area to stay in Santorini depends on your preferences.
-For iconic caldera views and luxury, Oia and Imerovigli are top choices, though pricier.
-Fira offers a lively atmosphere with plenty of shops, restaurants, and nightlife, plus good transport links.
-For beach access and a more relaxed vibe, consider Kamari or Perissa on the east coast.
+The best area to stay in Santorini depends on your preference.
+For iconic caldera views and luxurious stays, Oia or Imerovigli are ideal.
+Fira offers a vibrant atmosphere with lively nightlife and easy access to amenities.
+For beach lovers and a more relaxed vibe, consider Kamari or Perissa on the east coast, known for their black sand beaches.

 Is Santorini safe at night?